BeakedMan/Text-Summarizer/Readme.txt

 2. static: This folder contains the CSS files used for designing the webpages.
 3. templates: This folder contains all the HTML files of the website.
 4. app.py: This is the python flask file.

+Note: Be sure to replace MySQL database header info with the database you choose if using one.
+The one used in this application is currently deactivated.